-Standing orders cover a wide range of topics, from the election of the President to the composition of and rules for committees, the handling of legislation, the rules of debate, the routine of business and the conduct of senators.
+Standing orders cover a wide range of topics, from the election of the President to the composition of and rules for committees, the consideration of legislation, the rules of debate, the routine of business and the conduct of senators.
 They are supplemented by other, miscellaneous procedural orders.
 When a procedural question arises that is not covered by the standing or other orders, the President of the Senate makes a ruling.
 If the President’s ruling is challenged, the Senate itself determines the question.

 Within the framework of the routine of business set by the standing orders, the Senate’s proceedings are guided by an agenda and recorded in minutes and in a transcript of debate.
 The agenda is called the Notice Paper, the minutes the Journals of the Senate and the transcript of debate the Parliamentary Debates or Hansard.
 Publication of all three documents is authorised by standing order 43.

 The Notice Paper contains a list of business before the Senate on a particular day, and also includes known forthcoming business and other useful information.
 Business is placed on the Notice Paper in accordance with the standing orders.
-For example, items of business are grouped in their several categories which are listed in order of priority as required by standing order 58 (See Brief Guide No. 4—Categories of Business).
-Standing order 62 specifies how orders of the day for debate on committee reports and government responses are to be listed on Thursdays (see also temporary order agreed to on 24 September 2014, and Brief Guide No. 11—Opportunities for debating documents and reports).
+For example, items of business are grouped in their several categories which are listed in order of priority as required by standing order 58 (see Guide No. 4—Categories of Business).
+Standing order 62 specifies how orders of the day for debate on committee reports and government responses are to be listed on Thursdays (see also Guide No. 11—Opportunities for debating documents and reports).
 Notices of motion and orders of the day are listed separately and in accordance with standing orders 76 and 97.
-An abbreviated version of the Notice Paper is printed each sitting day, and the full version appears online.
 The contents page of the Notice Paper and the “Guide to the Notice Paper” give an overview of the structure of the document and provide assistance to users.